Garbaz/triangulation_from_dist_diff/README.md

 Without loss of generality, the problem's complexity can be reduced by choosing the coordinate system such that one point is the origin and a second one is on the x axis, so only the x-value of the second point and the position of the third is non-zero.

-The resulting set of equations to solve is:
+With a=D12 and b=D13-D12 for convenience, the resulting set of equations to solve is:

 x²+y² = (t+a+b)²\
 (x-x2)²+(y)² = (t+b)²\